 The Coral Reef at Epcot is definitely one of the best Disney World restaurants and it belongs at the top of the list.
 Everyone in our party, both gluten free and otherwise had a great meal here.
 The atmosphere was amazing.
 It has the ambiance of a fine dining restaurant and every table has a gorgeous view of the giant aquarium from The Seas with Nemo & Friends.

-Our gluten free guests (as well as myself) enjoyed the Seared Mahi Mahi with Jasmine Rice, Coconut and Cilantro-Lime Sauce, and Caribbean Shrimp Salsa.
-It was simply amazing.
+My husband and I enjoyed the Seared Mahi Mahi with Jasmine Rice, Coconut and Cilantro-Lime Sauce, and Caribbean Shrimp Salsa.
+It was simply amazing (and totally gluten free!)

 An important note is that you do need reservations to eat at the Coral Reef Restaurant.
 This is a definitely a Disney World gluten free restaurant you don’t want to miss!